tarekmn/10-team-profile-generator/README.md

 # 10 Object-Oriented Programming: Team Profile Generator
 ## Description
-A software company has reached out to me about building a Node.js command-line application that takes in information about employees in the company.
+A client has reached out to me about building a Node.js command-line application that takes in information about employees in the company.
 From there, it generates an HTML webpage dynamically that displays summaries for each person.
 As a developer, I accomplished this task by writing a unit test for every part of the code, then building out the application.